How and When to Change the Amount of Child Support Payments in Texas

 Support Payments in Texas

 Remember, only a court can change the child support you are required to pay.
-You cannot begin paying a lower amount, even if the two parents agree on the lower amount.
+You cannot begin paying a lower amount, even if the two parents agree on the lesser amount.
 The new amount must be put into a child support modification in Texas.
 When a non-custodial parent has lost his or her job or had a loss of income, the non-custodial parent is still must pay the court ordered child support amount.

 Texas Child Support Orders